Baykar Bayraktar TB2: 2022 Russian invasion

+Further use and vulnerability

 Although at the start of the invasion Ukrainian drones, including the TB2, were able to be used to harass Russian forces, by summer 2022 they had become less effective in this role.
-The disorganized Russians were initially slow to set up proper air defenses, but once they did Ukrainian UAVs were downed with increasing frequency.
+The disorganized Russians were initially slow to set up proper air defenses; but once they did, Ukrainian UAVs were downed with increasing frequency.
 In addition to being shot down, electronic warfare is used to jam and disrupt communication links.
 This may have caused the Ukrainians to scale back TB2 use.
-On 25 July, a military expert said to the BBC, that the slow speed and medium altitudes of Bayraktar drones made them easy targets for Russian air defenses, and that many were shot down.
+On 25 July, a military expert told the BBC that the slow speed and medium altitudes of Bayraktar drones made them easy targets for Russian air defenses, and that many were shot down.

-By late July a TB2 with tail number U139 was reported shot down in Belgorod Oblast, Russia.
-On 2 August another drone with call sign 409 was shot down in Ukraine.
-On 2 September 2022, the remains of a Ukrainian Bayraktar TB2 drone were discovered in Kherson.
+In late July 2022, a TB2 with tail number U139 was reported shot down in Belgorod Oblast, Russia.
+On 2 August another drone, with call sign 409, was shot down in Ukraine.
+On 2 September, the remains of a Ukrainian TB2 drone were discovered in Kherson.

-By July 2022, Bayraktar TB2 losses reached 14 units, confirmed visually.
+By July 2022, Bayraktar TB2 losses reached 14 units confirmed visually by that time.